Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis

 At the type level, we apply \emph{type pruning}, which focuses on type-level correctness and relies on premise checking during the application of synthesis rules.
 If the unification step or constraint checking step fails, the corresponding search is immediately terminated.
-This prevents the exploration of synthesis paths that would ultimately yield type-incorrect programs.
+This prevents the exploration of synthesis paths that cannot lead to valid type correctness proofs. \begin{example} Consider applying the \rulename{T-Var} rule, which has a constraint $\checkBinding{\Gamma}{x}{t}$ that checks whether the variable $x$ with type $t$ exists in the context $\Gamma$.
+Suppose the current synthesis goal is $\stlctype{\Gamma}{\sk{e}}{\tcode{int}}$ where $\Gamma = \{f : \tcode{bool}, g : \tcode{int}\}$.
+If the LM selects $f$ to instantiate $\sk{e}$, the constraint checking step verifies $\checkBinding{\Gamma}{f}{\tcode{int}}$.
+Since $f$ has type $\tcode{bool}$ in $\Gamma$, not $\tcode{int}$, the constraint fails and type pruning terminates this branch.
+The correct choice would be $g$, which has the matching type $\tcode{int}$. \end{example}